EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 # GitLab Merge Requests lists enhancer

-A web-browser extension that enhance all Merge Requests lists on any instance of Gitlab and GitLab.com.
+A browser extension that enhance all Merge Requests lists on any instance of Gitlab and GitLab.com.

 <p align="center">
   <img src="screenshot.png">